Mithsril/MithMaps/README.md

-Includes custom 2v2 and 3v3 maps that take place in Nokron, Eternal City.
 Use launchmod_eldenring to open the mod.

+Includes custom 2v2 and 3v3 maps that take place in the den1 arenas Current maps located in:
+Eternal City Courtyard

 3v3 features created by Molly include: